ArtLab Vacation Week Video Series

 Artists of all ages are invited to join ArtLab educators Mia Bogyo and Alexis Iammarino for fun, hands-on projects you can try at home!
-Taking inspiration from the abundant and inspired ways of creating presented in the 2020 CMCA Biennial.
-We’ll give particular focus to Biennial Artists, Tom Jessen and Fanny Brodar, for our video workshops this week to explore these exciting and varied approaches to artmaking.
-Participants are invited to embrace the parallels between the process of making art and the excitement and structure of playing games.
+Taking inspiration from the abundant and inspired ways of creating presented in the 2020 CMCA Biennial, the video workshops will explore exciting and varied approaches to artmaking.
+Looking to Biennial Artists Tom Jessen and Fanny Brodar, participants are invited to embrace the parallels between the process of making art and the excitement and structure of playing games.

 To spark your imaginations and get you started each day!